 The inspection is your opportunity to get to know what you are buying with the guidance of a building professional.
 Typical inspections include the home inspection, a pest inspection and a radon inspection.
-Depending on the circumstances you might also have a video scope of the sewer line, an energy audit, a survey, water or septic test and a review of the zoning or property restrictions, and more.
-If you are buying a condo you will also have time to review the Homeowners Association Documents.
-All of these inspections are items that you would have elected to do as part of an offer and have a time frame which they need completed by.
-Don’t be surprised if a few things show up in your inspection, especially if you are purchasing a “used” house.
+Depending on the circumstances you might also have a video scope of the sewer line, an energy audit, a survey, water or septic test, a review of the zoning or property restrictions, and more.
+If you are buying a condo you will also have time to review the Homeowner’s Association (HOA) Documents.

 Remember inspections are for your protection and you are free to use any certified home inspector you choose.